NHSDigital/nhs-login-help-centre/src/manage/phonenumber.md

 * your new phone number

 It will also help if you can tell us about a recent time when you have tried to log into a website or app using your NHS login.
 Tell us the date and time, if possible.

-To do this you can:

-1. visit a website or app that uses NHS login
-2. enter your username and password
-3. press continue
-4. note the date and time

 ***